Help and FAQs

 Q: Does the library have scanners I can use?

 A: Yes!
-We have a stand-alone KIC scanner located near the Information Desk on the library’s top floor.
-From this scanner you can save your documents to a flash drive or e-mail them to yourself.
+We have two stand-alone KIC scanners.
+One located in the printing room on the library’s top floor, and the other in the copy center near the periodicals desk on the main floor.
+From these scanners you can save your documents to a flash drive or e-mail them to yourself.
 We also have a scanner on the lower floor.
 You can scan your documents and save them to a flash drive or your T:drive, or you can e-mail them to yourself.

 Q: How do I log into my library account?